Abandoned Cart Recovery: The Definitive Klaviyo Guide

 Hey [Name]!
 You left something behind.
 Complete your order: [link]

 Still thinking about it?
-Here's 10% off: [code].
-Expires in 24h: [link]
+Here's [approved offer]: [code].
+[Offer terms and expiry]: [link]

 What can you offer instead of a discount to recover carts?